glowyphp/strings/README.md

 <h1 align="center">Strings Component</h1>
 <p align="center">
-Strings Component provide a fluent, object-oriented interface for working with string values, allowing you to chain multiple string operations together using a more readable syntax compared to traditional PHP string functions.
+Strings Component provide a fluent, object-oriented interface for working with string values, allowing you to chain multiple string operations together using a more readable syntax compared to traditional PHP strings functions.
 </p>

 <p align="center">